 The flexibility of online learning allows you to be at home with your family rather than commuting and sitting in a classroom.
-Nonetheless, you are still going to college even if you aren't physically "going" anywhere.
+Nonetheless, you are still attending college, even if you aren't physically going anywhere.
 Make a space for yourself where you can concentrate.
 Ensure your family understands that your study space is sacred.
 You need a place without distractions, so you can focus and learn.

 Also, remember that minimizing distractions isn't just about preparing the right space for your studies.
 You also need to ensure you've limited all desktop and mobile distractions.
 Close social media platforms and messenger apps.
 Don't check your texts or email until you've finished studying.